T-Felm-Lee/Dev-Env/README.md

 Examples of use:

 1. You have a stand alone file yourfile.cpp that you want to build
- - in the dir of the file type ```cl yourfile.cpp``` this compiles the file the same as if you used a .bat file.
+ - in the dir of the file in the cmd window, type ```cl yourfile.cpp``` this compiles the file the same as if you used a .bat file.
- - I reccomend you use this if you are compiling once or twice, any more than that make a build.bat file in the dir and call that (shown below).
+ - I recommend you use this if you are compiling once or twice, any more than that make a build.bat file in the dir and call that (shown below).

 2. You are using "ENTER GENERIC TEXT EDITOR NAME HERE" and need to compile:
  - yourprojectname.cpp needs to be compiled but you don't have a compiler attached to your text editor.